openshift/installer/Documentation/install/bare-metal/index.md

 ### Set up DHCP, TFTP, and DNS services

 Set up DHCP, TFTP, and DNS services with your network administrator.
-Review [network setup](https://coreos.com/matchbox/docs/latest/network-setup.html) to find the right approach for your PXE environment.
+Review [network setup][matchbox-net-setup] to find the right approach for your PXE environment.
 At a high level, your goals are to:

 * Chainload PXE firmwares to iPXE
 * Point iPXE client machines to the `matchbox` iPXE HTTP endpoint (e.g. `http://matchbox.example.com:8080/boot.ipxe`)